 PSY 870-872 Advanced Psychotherapy Series

 This series of three courses over one academic year is designed to present students with an in-depth review of a number of theoretical and technical models of psychotherapy.
-A wide array of treatment approaches in presented, with an emphasis on theoretical underpinnings, the role of assessment in determining therapists' strategies, specific interventions, and the evaluation of treatment outcomes.
-Various topics are covered including: psychodynamically-oriented psychotherapy, cognitive-behavioral approaches, brief therapy, integrative models, and special focus modules in selected areas, such as object relations theory, self-psychology, narrative therapy, treatment of sever personality disorders, and therapy for trauma victims.
+A wide array of treatment approaches in presented, with an emphasis on theoretical underpinnings, the role of assessment in determining therapists’ strategies, specific interventions, and the evaluation of treatment outcomes.
+Various topics are covered including: psychodynamically-oriented psychotherapy, cognitive-behavioral approaches, brief therapy, integrative models, and special focus modules in selected areas, such as object relations theory, self-psychology, narrative therapy, treatment of severe personality disorders, and therapy for trauma victims.
 4 units of credit is granted for each of the 3 courses in the series.
 This course sequence may be taken out of order.
 Prerequisites: PSY 610, 611.

 PSY 870 Advanced Psychotherapy I: Psychodynamic Theory (4 units)

 PSY 871 Advanced Psychotherapy II: Treatment of Severe Trauma (4 units)